Mayesamomo/WageFlow/README.md

   - React Router for client-side routing\
   - Axios for making API requests\
   - Redux or Context API for state management\
-  - Material-UI or Ant Design for UI components
+  - Material-UI, TailwindCss or  Ant Design for UI components

-This description provides a framework for building the WageFlow application.
-As you proceed with development, you can customize the features, UI, and functionalities based on your preferences and project needs.